haharkagain/commoncrawl/README.md

 To improve the accuracy, there are two ways I can think of to add:

 - Not allowing roots of websites (checking if the url has at least 4 slashes)
-- Using the News database for commoncrawler, however I couldn't find the paths to that.
+- Using the news database for commoncrawler, however I couldn't find the paths for that.